NicoWeio/TikTokLoader/README.md

-> **Warning**
+> [!WARNING]
-> This is a very basic approach.
-It doesn't solve captchas and thus will probably not download all the videos of a user.
+> This uses a very basic approach.
+It waits for the user to solve captchas and doesn't try to scroll to load more videos.
 If run regularly, that shouldn't be a problem, though.

+# What is this?
+Using _selenium_ (i. e. web scraping) and _yt-dlp_, this script semi-automatically downloads ~~all~~ some videos of a given list of TikTok users.
+Born out of frustration, it is inspired by [Instaloader](https://github.com/instaloader/instaloader/) and should more or less match its basic functionality for TikTok.
+A tiny project created out of frustration.

 # Setup and usage
 - `pip install -r requirements.txt` (but you probably don't need these specific versions)